diffpy/diffpy.pdfmorph/README.rst

 CONTACTS
 ------------------------------------------------------------------------

+# FIXME - add link to diffpy.org/products/pdfmorph.html when that exists
 For more information on PDFmorph, visit the `PDFmorph project web-page. <https://github.com/diffpy/diffpy.github.io/blob/source/products/pdfmorph.rst/>`_

 or email Professor Simon Billinge at sb2896@columbia.edu